AKA What Lurks Below

 ‘I’m sorry, I was disrespectful.
 All men who lived through the old day’s are like gods to me.’

 That seemed to work, the man relaxed and dropped his hand, taking another swig as he did.

 Nicu waited mildly surprised when the answer he was expecting didn’t come.
 Inspector Vladovitch fixed him with those washed out eyes, ‘No…it was a lot worse.’

 ‘It can’t have been worse than it is now.’

 For a moment Nicu regretted saying it, but Ilia had already grabbed his chance.

 ‘You’re too young to remember what it was like.’

-As far as Nicu was concerned that was no bad thing, half the populace seemed to have spent the migrant war quivering in the deepest hole they could find.
+As far as Nicu was concerned that was no bad thing.
 Still, at least listening to the man’s story would kill some time.
 He pictured the level on Mum’s bottle in his head.
-She wouldn’t be finished with it yet.
+She wouldn’t be finished yet.
 If he was clever she’d have passed out by the time he returned.

 ‘Go on then, enlighten me.’

 Ilia’s smile matched the wounds on his wrists.